Email Programs

 For those of you who know how to add a new account for whatever mail program you are using, here is the data you need.

-1. The domain name you purchased POP3 service for.
-A.K.A. (your-main-domain.com).
+1. The domain name you purchased for your POP3 / IMAP service A.K.A. (your-main-domain.com).

 4. Your incoming mail server will be "yourdomain.com" or "mail.yourdomain.com".